CosmoLike/cocoa/README.md

     $ git lfs clone git@github.com:CosmoLike/cocoa.git

-(**Warning**) We have a monthly quota of only 150 GB in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone repositories with large files (each clone will download around 5GB from Git LFS).
+to clone the repository.

-Cocoa chooses the preferred method of installation/compilation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script (Docker is the default option).
+(**Warning**) We have a limited monthly quota in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone repositories with large files (each clone will download around 5GB from Git LFS).

-Choose accordingly to the used installation method of cocoa required packages
+Cocoa chooses the preferred method of installation and compilation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script.
+The key should reflect the user's choice in section [Installation of cocoa required packages](https://github.com/CosmoLike/cocoa#installation-of-cocoa-required-packages) to the installation method of cocoa required packages.

     [Extracted from set_installation_options script]
     #  ---------------------------------------------------------------------------